DenialAdams/roland/README.md

 ## Tooling

-### Syntax Highlighting
+### Visual Studio Code Extension
-You can find syntax highlighting for Roland on the vscode marketplace - search for "Roland", and it's the extension published by "brick.codes".
+There is a VS Code extension for Roland - search for "Roland" on the vscode marketplace, and it's the extension published by "brick.codes".

+It has syntax highlighting and a primitive language server (it should give you errors as you type.)

+(If you develop on mac, the language server won't work for you - please file an issue!)

 ### Live editor
 You can compile Roland in the browser at https://www.brick.codes/roland/.